-4.4.4 Suction Line Selection
+4.5.4 Vapor Line Selection

-Purpose of the vapor line is to return superheated vapor to the condensing unit from the evaporator.
-Proper suction line sizing is important because it plays an important role in returning oil to the compressor to prevent potential damage to the bearings, valves, and scroll sets.
-Also, an undersized suction line can dramatically reduce capacity and performance of the system.
-The procedure for selecting the proper suction line is as follows:
+Purpose of the vapor line is to return superheated vapor to the condensing unit from the evaporator in the cooling mode and hot discharge gas to the indoor coil in the heating mode.
+Proper vapor line sizing is important because it plays an important role in returning oil to the compressor to prevent potential damage to the bearings, valves, and scroll sets.
+Also, an undersized vapor line can dramatically reduce capacity and performance of the system.
+The procedure for selecting the proper vapor line is as follows:

-- Determinate the total linear length of suction line required. - Add all of the equivalent lengths associated with any fittings or accessories using the table on previous page. - Add the linear length and total fitting equivalent length.
-This will equal your total equivalent - Reference Table 2 to verify that the calculated equivalent length falls within the acceptable region of the chart. - Verify the capacity difference is compatible with the application using the multiplier in Table 2. - Use only suction line sizes listed in Table 2.
+- The total amount of vapor line needed - Add all of the equivalent lengths associated with any fittings or accessories using the table on previous page. - Add the linear length and total fitting equivalent length.
+This will equal your total equivalent length. - Reference Table 2 to verify that the calculated equivalent length falls within the acceptable region of the chart. - Verify the capacity difference is compatible with the application using the multiplier in Table 2. - Use only vapor line sizes listed in Table 2.

-4.4.5 Long Line Set Considerations
+4.5.5 Long Line Set Considerations